-City strollsTo understand a city, walk it Giant stepsCauseway Coast adventures Comeragh Mountains, County Waterford A lush glen, a cliff path, a bog road, a mountain range, a canal bank, or even a city quarter: there are literally HUNDREDS of walks and hikes for the taking in Ireland.
+From lush glens and magical canal banks, to daredevil cliff paths and quaint city quarters – when it comes to walking and hiking, Ireland has got you covered.
 Coast to coast Being an island, Ireland naturally offers unique opportunities for coastal walks.
-The Wild Atlantic Way and Causeway Coast are stand-out locations, but don’t overlook the likes of the stunning Beara, Dingle and Inishowen Peninsulas (each nicely varied with mountainous as well as gentler terrain) and Wexford’s Copper Coast, named after the mining industry that once prospered there.
+The Wild Atlantic Way and Causeway Coast are stand-out locations, but don’t overlook the likes of the stunning Beara, Dingle and Inishowen Peninsulas – each nicely varied with mountainous paths for adventurous souls, as well as gentler terrain.
+There's also the Copper Coast in the south east, a breathtaking shoreline of cliffs, coves and sea stacks, named after the mining industry that once prospered there.
 Special mention, too, for the hilly routes around Achill Island, County Mayo.
-Speaking of islands, you can find some of the quirkiest, quietest walks on the likes of Galway’s Aran Islands, Tory in Donegal and Rathlin in Antrim.
-In Fermanagh’s lakelands, island walks come with a serving of Early Christian history.
-Achill Island, County Mayo Heavenly hikes Mountains in Ireland come in many shapes and sizes, but they all come beautiful.
+With its spectacular coastline and its endless swells of emerald hills scattered with ancient ruins, Ireland was made to be explored on foot National Geographic Speaking of islands, you can find some of the quirkiest, quietest walks on the likes of Galway’s Aran Islands, Tory in Donegal and Rathlin in Antrim.
+In Fermanagh’s lakelands, walks on islands such as Devenish and White come with a serving of Early Christian history.
+Heavenly hikes Mountains in Ireland come in many shapes and sizes, but they all come beautiful.
 The Mourne Mountains boast a host of heavenly hikes and according to CS Lewis, we may not have Narnia without them.
-The Wicklow and Kerry Ways both traverse stunning mountainscapes with plenty of calmer stretches inbetween and a hike up Carrauntoohil in County Kerry is a hike up Ireland’s highest mountain.
-The Slieve Blooms in County Laois provide stellar views, and less strenuous strolls while Coumshingaun, in County Waterford’s Comeragh Mountains, has been described by the Irish Times as “the best demanding short hike in Ireland”.
-The Antrim Glens Glens, bogs and canal banks Are Antrim’s Glens the greenest place in Ireland?
+The Wicklow and Kerry Ways both traverse stunning mountainscapes with plenty of calmer stretches in between, and a hike up Carrauntoohil in County Kerry is a hike up Ireland’s highest mountain.
+The Slieve Blooms in County Laois provide stellar views and less strenuous strolls, while Coumshingaun, in County Waterford’s Comeragh Mountains, has been described by the Irish Times as “the best demanding short hike in Ireland”.
+Glens, bogs and canal banks Are Antrim’s Glens the greenest place in Ireland?
 They’re definitely close.
 Walks and hikes in these verdant surrounds are dealt a dash of colour thanks to the area’s mythical heritage.
 For every step you take, a fairy, warrior, banshee or ghost has taken it before you.
-Did you know?
-Ireland is on the International Appalachian Trail.
-The route stretches from Donegal in the north west, to Antrim, in the north east.
-A hillhiker known as ‘Cotton Joe’ from North Carolina, USA, was the first person to walk the entire island of Ireland stretch in August 2013.
-Grand Canal, County Kilkenny Keep it quirky with bog walks in the likes of Tipperary, Laois, Offaly and Connemara.
-Bog walks are generally prettily planned with wooden walkways to keep you away from the stickiest terrain.
+Keep it quirky with bog walks in the likes of Tipperary, Laois, Offaly and Connemara.
+They are generally prettily planned with wooden walkways to keep you away from the stickiest terrain.
 For something a little less muddy, pick a canal, any canal, and walk its banks under cover of leafy canopies.
 Still not sure where to begin?
 Don’t worry.
 As the old Irish saying goes, “Your feet will bring you to where your heart is”.
 Explore more Croagh PatrickTake a spiritual journey like no other as you climb the holiest mountain in Ireland, Croagh Patrick.
 Belfast: 6 amazing walksThere's no better way to take a break from that Belfast buzz than to enjoy one of these serene walks.
 Appalachian TrailThe only trail in the world to span an ocean, the Appalachian Trail isn't your average walking route.